 Interestingly, Lenovo Vantage — the software replacement for OneKey Optimizer — reports the battery health as 1,7 % of design capacity but still also says the battery status as “Good”.
 I wonder how badly a battery must perform for Lenovo Vantage to change away from the Good battery status indication.

 Lenovo doesn’t sell replacement batteries for the Yoga 3 Pro (or any other discontinued device for that matter).
 Third-party resellers only offer refurbished original batteries or third-party knock-offs, both priced at around 200 USD.
 It’s frankly not worth replacing the battery at that price point.
-I can still use the device as long as it’s plugged into and always charging.
+I can still use the device as long as its plugged into and always charging.

 I was somewhat skeptical in regards to the durability of the at-the-time unique screen hinge design that enables the screen to be folded back all the way onto the back of the laptop.
 However, the hinge hasn’t even got a scratch.

 The keyboard is another matter entirely and its quite frustrating to use.
 Keys get stuck and different keys now require different levels of force to register key presses reliably.
-E.g. I have to jam the E, S, and M keys while the R and N require gentler taps or else they won’t register properly.
-I’m typing out this review on a MacBook Pro not only because I dislike the unusual keyboard layout of the Yoga 3 Pro or am unhappy with the the limited keyboard layout in Windows but mostly because the physical keyboard is challenging to type on.
+E.g. I’ve to jam the E, S, and M keys while the R and N require gentler taps or else they won’t register properly.
+I’m typing out this review on a MacBook Pro not only because I dislike the unusual keyboard layout of the Yoga 3 Pro or am unhappy with the limited keyboard layout in Windows but mostly because the physical keyboard is challenging to type on.

 The touchpad and touch screens are much the same story as the keyboard.
 Both register accidental double and triple clicks/taps when I only click/tap once.
 The gestures for left-clicking on the touchscreen or lower-right corner of the touchpad are both equally hard to get just right.
-I’m far more likely to accidentally left-clicking when I intend to right-click than to actually get left-clicking to work when I intend to.
+I’m far more likely to accidentally left-clicking when I intend to right-click than to get left-clicking to work when I intend to.

 I’ve disassembled the keyboard and touchpad for cleaning, but it isn’t a matter of stuck bits of dust and debris in the cracks of the keyboard and touchpad.
 They’re just exceeded their design specs and they’re worn out from use.